Kingsley-Pierson stays at #2 after 1st loss, Remsen St. Mary's still #3 in Iowa Class 1A

-The Kingsley-Pierson baseball team kept its No. 2 ranking in the new Iowa Class 1A, despite suffering its first loss of the season Friday.
+The Kingsley-Pierson baseball team kept its No. 2 ranking in the new Iowa Class 1A poll, despite suffering its first loss of the season Friday.

 Mason City Newman Catholic (20-2) remains No. 1 in 1A, according to the Iowa Coaches Association's weekly rankings released Monday.

 Kingsley-Pierson (18-1) dropped a 5-1 decision to Don Bosco in the Spalding tournament in Granville Friday night.
 The Panthers bounced back in the tournament Saturday, beating Boyden-Hull/Rock Valley 13-4.
-Earlier in the week, K-P outlasted Woodbury Central in a battle of rivals undefeated in the Western Valley Conference.
+Earlier in the week, K-P outlasted Woodbury Central, 5-4, in a battle of rivals undefeated in the Western Valley Conference.

 Remsen St. Mary's, last year's state runnerup, stayed at No. 3 in this week's 1A rankings after winning the Spalding tournament.
 The Hawks (19-2) edged Akron-Westfield 3-2 in the first round of pool play Friday, and then pounded Unity Christian 14-2 later in the evening.
 In the championship game Saturday, St. Mary's beat Don Bosco 8-2.